dongvouyennhi/Capstone-Project---Car-accident-severity/README.md

 .

    * Region Division: Deeper analysis on the primary causes of accidents in the North, South, East West and Central regions of the city.

+# Who are the intended users?
+The project is now being developed to work for any city that wishes to use it.
+The intended users include city transportation departments, those responsible for managing risk on road networks and individuals interested in crash risk.